henokgetachew/bit-market/README.md

 * The data fed into the system at the moment is for Addis Ababa, Ethiopia.
 Zoom to Addis if you don't see any markers based on your location.

 ## Configuration
+Install dependencies:
 `$ npm install`
+Install webpack and its dev server:
 `$ npm install -g webpack webpack-dev-server`
+Install json-server:
 `$ npm install -g json-server`

 ## Running the JSON Server (Simulating the back end)
-Open a terminal window.
+Open a terminal window:
 `$ cd back-end-server-mock`
+Run the json server with `--watch` in case you want to add stockist data.
-`$ json-server db.json`
+`$ json-server db.json --watch`
 The server is now accessible over at http://localhost:3000/.
 List of stockists: http://localhost:3000/stockists Individual Stockist: http://localhost:3000/stockists/1